 So, one of the most important things with Dutch clothing is that you want to be prepared for any type of weather.
 You will never quite know what to expect when leaving the house.
 Work in layers, so you can peel off or put something on.
 Don’t forget your umbrella, gloves and scarf, especially in fall and winter!

-What to wear to work in Holland
+What to Wear to Amsterdam for Work in Holland

 In most shops people are dressed casual and the more bigger bars and restaurants usually require the standard black pants/shoes with white shirt or company shirt.